Is your AI language tutor lying to you?

 • It will correct something that’s fine, leaving you thinking your grammar or vocabulary is worse than it is.

-I’ll show some examples using real texts written by real English learners in various AI tutor apps.
+I’ll show some examples using various AI tutor apps, with real texts written by real English learners.

 Missed mistakes